akamai/uls/docs/ADDITIONAL_FEATURES.md

 This will also run the etp threat feed in "tail -f" mode

 Please be aware: Not all output from the cli will be redirected to ULS by default.

+# ULS TRANSFORMATIONS
+Transformations have been introduced to ULS in version `1.2.0` to support additional 3rd party integrations and custom log formats.
+Please see the dedicated "[Transformations docs](TRANSFORMATIONS.md)" available.